JudgeGroovyman/JudgeGroovyman.github.io/Programming.md

 "One of the great leaps in OO is to be able to answer the question “How does this work?” with ”I don’t care”." - Pharo By Example 5

+Dont know where to put this: TO figure out what behaviors might be needed for a game engines scripts or nodes or whatever see the Construct 3 docs 'behavior reference'

 # Games And Apps #